pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Entity repository
 -----------------

-It is common pattern to retrieve entities from a repository.
+It is common to retrieve entities from a repository.
 An event sourced repository for the ``example`` entity class can be constructed directly using the ``EventSourcedRepository`` library class.
 The repository is given the mutator function ``mutate()`` and the event store, so that it can make an event player.